wayn-r/lovelace-lcars-card/flattened_codebase.md

     const newRect = entry.contentRect;

-    // Only process if dimensions are valid if (newRect.width > 0 && newRect.height > 0) {
+    if (newRect.width > 0 && newRect.height > 0) {
-        // Update container dimensions
         this._containerRect = newRect;

-        // Reset all layouts for a complete recalculation if (this._layoutEngine && this._layoutEngine.layoutGroups) {
+        if (this._layoutEngine && this._layoutEngine.layoutGroups) {
             this._layoutEngine.layoutGroups.forEach(group => {
                 group.elements.forEach(el => {